 If you answer is "no" or "it depends" you show at least some sensitivity to travel-time.
 Assuming that the goods, prices and ambiance are comparable most of us will use travel-time to help decide where to shop.
-That means shopping patterns are partly a geographic problem and the old real estate adage of "location, location, location, location.
+That means shopping patterns are partly a geographic problem and the old real estate adage of "location, location, location" plays a roll in store competition.